Show by Label

 When everything is in position, you can tighten the screw for the LM35 and again check that the tab is still isolated.
 Unscrew the two NFET’s screws again and now add the extra TO220 heatsinks on top of them, using plenty of heat transfer paste.

 Make sure that the heatsinks do not touch the PCB.
-You can now carefully tighten the screws for the NFET’s and solder all the leads.
+You can now carefully tighten the screws for the NFET’s.

 After that, you can do a final adjustment of the two front supports so that the PCB is horizontally mounted inside the enclosure.
 When that is done, re-heat the middle pins of the three devices, to let the stress out, and then solder the other pins.
 Use plenty of solder for the NFET leads, they will get stressed by the developing heat (up to 100 degrees C).